MaxRobertsDear/blog/content/blog/React-Mastery/index.md

 #### How React updates the DOM

 React does not automatically update the DOM when render() is called.
 Instead, when render() is called, React produces a re-rendered virtual DOM.
 The re-rendered virtual DOM is compared to the old virtual DOM.
 If any changes are detected between the re-rendered virtual DOM and the new virtual DOM, then the real DOM is updated.
 Even then, not the whole of the DOM is re-rendered, but instead only the parts that were different.

 This saves time because it is much faster to create and compare the virtual DOM than it is to re-render the real DOM.

+#### Higher Order Components (HOC)

+Higher order components can be used to add styles, html code or some JS logic.